Taco John's®

 What Is Taco John's?

-Taco John's is a restaurant franchise offering food prepared on site, mainly Mexican cuisine including traditional and cross-ethnic menu items.
-The primary service channels are dine-in, carryout, and drive-thru, with smaller DT Digital Olé prototypes emphasizing drive-thru, pickup, and walk-up service.
-Restaurants operate from multiple prototype building types, including freestanding buildings and endcap locations in strip malls or shopping centers, and Taco John's also franchises non-traditional venues such as airports, hospitals, college campuses, grocery stores, sports arenas, and food courts.
+Taco John's is a quick-service franchise specializing in Mexican food, offering a wide variety of traditional and cross-ethnic menu items prepared on site.
+Customers may purchase food for dine-in, carryout, or drive-thru, and some smaller DT Digital Olé formats emphasize drive-thru, pickup, and walk-up service with limited or no seating.
+Restaurants operate from freestanding buildings and endcap locations in shopping centers or strip malls, smaller DT Digital Olé prototypes, and a range of non-traditional venues such as airports, travel plazas, hospitals, college campuses, grocery stores, and food courts.

 Taco John's Franchise: Pros and Cons